Simple Thought Challenging Record

-This Simple Thought Challenging Record is designed to help clients to challenge their distressing thoughts.
-Clients are encouraged to record their thoughts, images, or memories in specific situations, and then to generate alternate perspectives.
-This worksheet assumes a certain level of familiarity with the concept of challenging thoughts and presents a pared-down version of the technique.
+Encourage the client to record their thoughts, images, or memories in specific situations, and then to generate alternative perspectives.
+This worksheet assumes a certain level of familiarity with the concept of challenging thoughts and represents a pared-down version of the technique.

 - Beck, A.T., Rush, A.J., Shaw, B.F., & Emery, G. (1979).
 Cognitive therapy of depression.
 New York: Guilford.